nekuz0r/ki-rom/README.md

 ## Soft Multiboot

+This ROM version adds the ability to boot multiple game ROMs (KI1 + KI2) from the same board and to switch from one to the other without requiring to toggle a physical switch and power cycling.

 The default game rom is set with the S1:6 dipswitch bit (Off = K1, On = KI2).

 When performing a soft reset a selection screen is displayed, pressing P1 START will start KI1